jostylr/write-web/src/editor.md

 ### Check for login

 The login form sends a post to the same address.
 So we look for a post with fields username and password.
 If there, we confirm authenticity and set session data.
 Also, if possible, set the method to GET.
 If not there, we move on to the next step.
+The login is the only form encoded submission so if body is present at this point, it should mean this is a login form.
+I will probably hate myself later for doing this.

+    function (req, res, next) {
+        if (req.body) {

+        } else {
+           next()
+        }

+    }

 ### Check for session send login if needed